nickromero-prog/plantproject-client/README.md

 As a user, I want to be able to change the plants I have logged if I find out that a certain plant needs different amounts of light or water.
 Or if I want to start calling the plant by the nickname I have given it.

+Unsolved Problems:
+1) I would like to remove the interactions between deleting and updating plants.
+I want to add buttons that allow the user to do those simple tasks separately.

+2) I would like for the user to be able to add a picture of the plant.